Mcdouglas-X/lightweight-database-for-Bitcoin-public-keys-bruteforce/README.md

 We have a huge database, with little disk space.

-Because there is no sequence between even and odd pubkeys we can set a collision margin of 24bits,Second Check was added to avoid false positives.
+There is no sequence between even and odd pubkeys we can set a custom collision margin of 24 bits, Second Check was added to avoid false positives.
 the probability of finding false positives decreasesis zero.